So why do I need a building permit?

 - Any change to a building where walls are being removed or relocated would require a permit.

-- Any building that is greater than 10 square metres, including a building that has no walls but has a roof, would require a permit.
+- Any building or structure that is greater than 10 square metres, including a building that has no walls but has a roof, would require a permit.

 - A new fence may require a building permit if the fence is required because of a bylaw.